Economy of the Inca Empire: Collective labor tribute

-Under the Inca Empire, officials routinely conducted a census of the male population in order to determine if labor conscription was necessary.
+Under the Inca Empire, officials routinely conducted a census of the male population to determine if labor conscription was necessary.
 Individuals, including adolescents, were obligated to work in different labor capacities on a revolving basis, whether it was livestock, building, or at home.
 Inca officials received two-thirds of a farmer's crops (over 20 varieties of corn and 240 varieties of potatoes).

 This system of work was organized within the framework of institutionalized reciprocity, the Inca emperor was united by personal relations to the regional rulers.
 The Inca emperor regularly provided the local rulers with goods, and those partially redistributed those goods to the local people, providing them with housing, food, and clothing.
 In return, the commoners found themselves obligated towards their lords, and the lords towards the Inca emperor.
 The free allocation of ceremonial beer was one of the special incentives.
 For this institutionalized generosity, Inca bureaucracy used a specific open space in the city's center as a social gathering place for local lords to celebrate and drink ritual beer.
 With the creation of the Inca Empire, exchanging goods for human energy became a fundamental aspect of unified Inca rule.

 Collective reciprocal labor may be structured in three ways: The first was the ayni, which served to assist members and families of the society in need; the second was the minka, or collective effort for the good of the whole community, and included the construction of public works; the mita, or tribute charged to the Inca, was the third, and served as a state-wide minka rotational and temporary service, constructing important public structures, and being principally used by inca bureaucracy.
 This structure was a give-and-take system, based on the reciprocal exchange of "gifts" in an institutionalized exchange.
 This scheme required the Inca Empire to be in possession of the goods necessary for sociopolitical and economic domination, and redistribution based on need and local interests.